Using Fortanix Data Security Manager for InterSystems Cache using KMIP

 Perform the following steps to change the authentication method:

-1. Go to the detailed view of the app created in Section 3.4: Creating an Application and click the Change authentication method button and select the Certificate option to change the authentication method to Certificate.
+1. Go to the detailed view of the app created in Section 4.4: Creating an Application and click Change authentication method and select the Certificate option to change the authentication method to Certificate.

-3. On the Add certificate dialog box, click the UPLOAD NEW CERTIFICATE button to upload the certificate file or paste the content of the certificate generated in previous section.
+3. On the Add certificate dialog box, click UPLOAD NEW CERTIFICATE to upload the certificate file or paste the content of the certificate generated in previous section.

-1. Log in to the Management Console for IRIS.
+1. Log in to the IRIS Management Console.

 6.png